Father William Cramer

 Summary of Abuse Allegations against Father William Cramer:

-According to media reports, in 1984, Father William Cramer was first accused of abusing two young brothers.
-Their mother told the Diocese of Paterson, which then transferred him to a new parish with no repercussions.
-In 1985, Father Cramer was reported to the police.
+According to media reports, in 1984, Fr.
+William Cramer was first accused of abusing two young brothers, ages 11 and 14.
+Their mother told the Diocese of Paterson, who then transferred him to a new parish with no repercussions.
+In 1985, Cramer was reported to the police.

-Despite the guilty plea and eventual settlement of the civil lawsuit, Bishop Rodimer returned Cramer to active ministry in 1991.
+Despite the guilty plea and eventual settlement of the civil lawsuit, Bp.
+Rodimer returned Cramer to active ministry in 1991.

 Cramer’s name is included on the Diocese of Paterson’s February 2019 list of credibly accused priests.
 The Diocese of Paterson released no information about the multiple allegations against him (and whether they are the same allegations to which he pled guilty), including Cramer’s assignments at the time of the abuse.